HOA Demand Letters: What They Mean and How to Handle Them

 When It Gets Complicated

 The seller disputes the charges.
-Sellers sometimes claim the HOA's accounting is wrong — they paid but it wasn't credited, the late fees are excessive, or the attorney fees are unreasonable.
-This creates a three-way dispute between the seller, the HOA, and the title company.
+Sellers sometimes claim the HOA's accounting is wrong.
+They paid but it wasn't credited, the late fees are excessive, or the attorney fees are unreasonable.
+Now you've got a three-way dispute between the seller, the HOA, and the title company.
+Nobody's having a good week.

-Attorney fees are disproportionate.
+Attorney fees are outsized.
 HOA collection attorneys often add significant fees to delinquent accounts.
 It's not unusual to see $1,500-$3,000 in attorney fees on a $2,000 delinquency.
-Some states limit what the HOA can charge, but many don't.
+Some states cap what the HOA can charge.
+Many don't.

 The demand has progressed to a lien.
 If the HOA has already recorded a lien against the property, the lien must be satisfied at closing for the buyer to receive clear title.
-The payoff amount on the lien may differ from the estoppel amount if additional fees have accrued.
+The payoff amount on the lien may differ from the estoppel amount if additional fees have accrued since it was issued.

 The Buyer's Perspective

-As a buyer, you should care about the seller's demand letter for several reasons:
+As a buyer, the seller's demand letter matters to you for a few reasons.

-It delays closing.
 Resolving a dispute over the balance owed can add days or weeks to the timeline.
 If the seller is contesting charges, the HOA may not clear the transfer until the dispute is resolved.
+Your moving truck doesn't care about accounting disputes.

-It may affect the HOA's finances.
-If the seller's delinquency is part of a larger pattern — many homeowners not paying — the HOA itself may be in financial trouble.
-High delinquency rates can lead to deferred maintenance, special assessments, and difficulty obtaining financing for the community.
+The seller's delinquency might also be part of a larger pattern where many homeowners aren't paying, which means the HOA itself may be in financial trouble.
+High delinquency rates lead to deferred maintenance, special assessments, and difficulty obtaining financing for the community.
+That's your problem now too, if you close.

 How to Resolve It Quickly

-Get the exact payoff amount.
-Don't rely on the demand letter alone — it may not reflect the most current balance.
+Don't rely on the demand letter alone for the payoff amount.
+It may not reflect the most current balance.
 Request an updated estoppel letter that includes all charges through the expected closing date, including any per-diem amounts that accrue between the estoppel date and closing.

-Include per-diem language.
-The estoppel should specify a daily rate for charges that accrue between the estoppel date and the actual closing date.
-This prevents a gap where additional charges accumulate after the estoppel is issued but before closing occurs.
+On that note, the estoppel should specify a daily rate for charges that accrue between the estoppel date and the actual closing date.
+Without this, you get a gap where additional charges pile up after the estoppel is issued but before closing happens.
+I've watched this create last-minute headaches on deals that should have been simple.

 Get payoff wired, not mailed.
 Ask the HOA or its attorney to accept wire transfer for the payoff.
-A mailed check can take days to process and clear, during which the account isn't officially satisfied.
+A mailed check can take days to process and clear.
+During that time, the account isn't officially satisfied, and everyone sits around waiting.

 Request a lien release.
 If a lien has been recorded, request a release simultaneously with the payoff.
 The title company needs to record the lien release to clear title for the buyer.

-Negotiate attorney fees.
 If attorney fees seem excessive, the seller (or their attorney) can try to negotiate them down.
 Some collection attorneys will reduce fees if the account is being paid in full at closing.
 It doesn't always work, but it's worth asking.
+You'd be surprised how often a phone call knocks off a few hundred dollars.

 Prevention for Sellers

 Demand letters are one of those HOA issues that seem small until they become a closing problem.
-The dollar amounts can be manageable — a few thousand dollars in most cases — but the administrative complexity of resolving them can eat days from your timeline.
+The dollar amounts can be manageable, a few thousand dollars in most cases, but the administrative mess of resolving them can eat days from your timeline.

-The key is visibility.
 The sooner you know about a delinquency, the sooner you can plan for it.
-That means ordering the estoppel early, reviewing it immediately, and addressing any balance owed well before the closing date.
+Order the estoppel early.
+Review it immediately.
+Address any balance owed well before the closing date.